 Should I book an appointment?

-Yes, definetely.
+Yes, definitely.
 Go here and pick the date and the time.
-Don't panic if there's no time slots within your first weeks in Berlin.
+Don't panic if there are no time slots within your first weeks in Berlin.
 Refresh the page every 5 minutes, check it early in the morning (6-7 am) and you can catch some.